 Winters are cold and snowy in this historic region of Transylvania, close to the border with Ukraine.
 In the first days of February 2019, snow falls in large flakes and visibility is low when the convoy, pulled by locomotive No. 764 469 from 1955, a four-axle locomotives (0-8-0) from the Resita workshops, leaves Viseu de Sus.
 From Novat, the last village before going up the valley and its infinite forests (between 700 and 1500 metres above sea level), the metallic monster, roaring with effort, steamed under the branches of huge fir trees overloaded with snow – the track often in deep shadow.
 The “Mocanita” or “Train of the Foresters” will travel all day body and soul whipped by the icy wind, to complete the journey to Valea Babei.

-In the middle of the 19th century, the idea of building a railway line linking Colombo and the historic town of Kandy, in the heart of the country was born.
+In the middle of the 19th century, the idea of building a railway line in the heart of the country was born.
+Linking Colombo and the historic town of Kandy.
 The first railway branch, between Colombo and Ambepussa in the east, dates from 1864.
-The train reached Kandy in 1867 and in 1924, Badulla, passing through the village of Pattipola, at 1891 meters above sea level.
+The train reached Kandy in 1867.
+And Badulla in 1924, passing through the village of Pattipola, at 1891 meters above sea level.
 This is the highest point ever reached by a broad-gauge railway.

 At the end of the 20th century, the railways experienced a rapid decline.
 Steam locomotives were relegated to depots.
 In 1984, two entrepreneurs created “The Viceroy Special”, a passenger train operated by the “J.F Tours & Travels (Ceylon) Ltd”.
 Thanks to this today 2 locomotives series B1 251 and B1 340 (4-6-0) built in 1945 by the “Robert Stephenson & Co”, and a locomotive series B2 213 (4-6-0) built in 1922 by the English firm “Vulcan Foundry” (Lancashire) are part of the Sri Lanka’s railways heritage.